 If it is established that an impairment that was recognised in the past no longer exists or has reduced, the increased carrying amount of the asset concerned is set no higher than the carrying amount that would have been determined if no impairment value adjustment for the asset concerned had been reported.
 An impairment of goodwill cannot be reversed.

 Other assets are recognised initially at fair value and subsequently measured at amortised cost.
-For trade receivables an impairment provision is calculated in accordance with the simplified method detailed in IFRS 9 Financial Instruments.
+For trade receivables a lifetime impairment provision is calculated in accordance with the simplified method.

 A non-current asset is classified as held for sale if its carrying amount will be recovered principally through a sale transaction rather than through continuing use and a sale is considered highly probable.